elixir-bench/elixir-bench-runner/README.md

 ## Deployment

 This project uses `distillery` for deployments.
-The relese requires a `RUNNER_API_URL`, `RUNNER_API_KEY` and `RUNNER_API_USER` environment variables for communication with the API server.
 Built releases are placed under `_build/prod/rel/runner` directory.
 To build the release you can use the command below:

 ```bash
 $ MIX_ENV=prod mix release --env=prod
 ```

-The project requires the setup of the following environment variables:
+There are also some environment variables that can be set when running the project:

 |       NAME       |               Description        |                 Default                |
 |:----------------:|:--------------------------------:|:--------------------------------------:|